nuprl/TypeWeaver/data/README.md

 ## Data cleaning and manual reclassification

 This process was mostly done by hand, so some packages and files may have been missed.
-98 packages were removed, leaving behind **528** packages in the final dataset.
+102 packages were removed, leaving behind **524** packages in the final dataset.

 ### Excluding packages

 Packages meeting any of the following criteria were deleted:

-  * the package was implemented in TypeScript
+  * the package was implemented in TypeScript or CoffeeScript
   * the package was too large, i.e. it had over 10 KLOC of JavaScript or TypeScript
   * the package was built from within a monorepo

-This is a JavaScript dataset, so we exclude TypeScript projects.
+This is a JavaScript dataset, so we exclude TypeScript and CoffeeScript projects.
 We also excluded packages that were too large to handle, which includes packages with significant amounts of code or packages built from monorepos.
 Excluding monorepos also helps us exclude duplicate source repositories, since multiple packages can refer to the same source code repository.

 ### Deleting test files and directories